-The same facts as Example 1 for Q12, except that the FTE chooses to enroll in family COBRA coverage for themselves, their spouse or domestic partner and their dependents under the plan.
+The same facts as Example 1 for Q12, except that the FTE chooses to enroll in family COBRA continuation coverage for themselves, their spouse/domestic partner, and their dependents under the plan.

 For the months January through December, the employer should enter the same information as in Example 1.
-Fully insured employers are not required to report COBRA coverage for a terminated employee.
+Fully insured employers are not required to report COBRA continuation coverage for terminated employees.